hegde421201/KOTLIN_LEARNINGS/Kotlin/src/main/kotlin/solid/solid.md

 At the implementation level, closure for a module also implies that you may compile it, perhaps store it in a library, and make it available for others (its clients) to use.
 The need for modules to be closed and the need for them to remain open arise for different reasons.

-The idea behind this design philosophy is that in a stable and working application, once you create a class and other parts of your application start using it, any further change in the class can cause the working application to break.
+The idea behind this design philosophy is that in a stable and working application, once we create a class and other parts of our application start using it, any further change in the class can cause the working application to break.
 If we require new functionalities, instead of changing the existing class, we can extend it to adopt the new requirements.